 From my viewpoint the situation was made worse when we took him for a walk.
 Fearful and anxious, he would assert himself by sometimes lashing out at other dogs, animals, birds, bikes, and cars, the tell tale signs were all there.
 We decided we needed to fix this, so we did lots of research online.
 The first thing we discovered was that CBD can be very beneficial for anxious dogs, but before we looked for the best cbd for dogs, we sought the counsel of vets and dog trainers.
-We enrolled him in training sessions and in class he was the model dog, but his habits outside the classroom continued in spite of training.
+We enrolled him in training sessions and in-class he was the model dog, but his habits outside the classroom continued in spite of training.
 We had trainers come to our home to train us to train him.
 We did what they advised but it seemed that this was a pattern we could not correct.
 This tried my patience.
 Few walks were ever peaceful.
 I knew Pat was anxious too, waiting for me to explode with “Enough is enough!”

 After one rather exciting walk, instead of lashing out I think I finally understood.
 Up to that point I only looked for the negatives in Capone.
 I always sought out information to justify my feelings and how unjust this impingement on my freedom was.
 I created the reality I wanted.
 I never saw the good, the love that Capone was.
 Despite his size, Capone was a lap dog (he still tries to curl up on Pat’s chest, although only his head now fits), a lover of life and presence.